hphelion/documentation/cloudos/install.admin-node-prerequisites.md

 To set the email notification:

-1. On the Operational Dashboard, select the Environment tab > Prerequisites.
+1. On the Operational Dashboard, select the Environment tab,then Prerequisites.

-2. For Email Notification Settings, click Edit Prerequisites.
+2. For the email notification settings, click Edit Prerequisites.

 3. Click the Enable Notification checkbox.